alpaka-group/llama/documentation/pages/user/views.rst

         > >
     >;

-    // Let datum1 be using DD1 and datum2 using DD2.
+    // Let assume datum1 using DD1 and datum2 using DD2.

     datum1 += datum2;
     // datum2.pos.x and only datum2.pos.x will be added to datum1.pos.x because